N-Hott/scriptable-scripts/Control D/README.md

-# Scriptable Scripts for Siri Shortcuts
+# Scriptable Scripts for COntrol D api Siri Shortcuts

 This repository contains two JavaScript scripts designed for use with the **Scriptable** app.
 These scripts work seamlessly with Siri Shortcuts to enhance automation using Control D APIs.